YiLi-2020/222/content/authors/admin/_index.md

 - Visitors
 ---

 I am a graduate student at [UC San Deigo] (https://www.ucsd.edu), pursuing my vision of addressing rare diseases and unmet medical needs.
-I focus on the intersection of pharmaceutical science and nanotechnology to build novel [theranostic systems](#publication) that can improve the therapeutic efficiency and treatment experience.
+I focus on the intersection of pharmaceutical science and nanotechnology to build novel [medical devices](#publication) that can improve the therapeutic efficiency and treatment experience.

 I am actively contributing to [carrier optimization](#projects), and methods that I implemented are controlling geometric and mechanical properties at better nanoscale precision.
 In my spare time, I enjoy participate in seminars on the practical applications of [LEGO-based](#slider) engineering and programming.